projectcalico/calico/docs/cni/kubernetes/AWS.md

 Now that you have a verified working Kubernetes cluster with Calico, you can continue [deploying applications on Kubernetes][examples].

-You can also take a look at how you can use Calico [network policy on Kubernetes](NetworkPolicy.md).
+You can also take a look at how you can use Calico network policy on Kubernetes by following the [stars demo](stars-demo/README.md).

 [install-aws-cli]: http://docs.aws.amazon.com/cli/latest/userguide/installing.html#install-bundle-other-os